roshanlam/SpotMusicGen/README.md

 ## ToDo
 * Tests
 * Add Error Handling
-* Create Another Version for Soundcloud
+* Add a feature for Soundcloud

 # Trouble Shooting
 Spotify Oauth token expires very quickly, If you come across a `KeyError` this could be caused by an expired token.
 So just refer back to step 3 in local setup, and generate a new token!